×

 Expats, digital nomads and retirees living in Merida responded:

 "The only thing I do not like about anywhere in Mexico is the racism toward white people.
 I deal with it every day.
 However, it is the poor, uneducated, unsophisticated people, who are ignorant who do this.
 Racism is not that much of a problem in Central America like it is in Mexico.
 Or any other countries I have traveled to.
-But Mexico is the worst for it," remarked one expat in Merida.
+But Mexico is the worst for it," said one in Merida.

 View More Answers